Baglihar Dam: Desilting the Dam

+When Salal Dam was constructed on Chenab River in 1980s after Pakistan had finally agreed in 1978 to allow the construction, the six under-sluices that were provided during the construction had to be plugged permanently before the dam could be operated because Pakistan had vetoed on desilting the dam claiming that it violated the Indus Water Treaty.
+However, no such prohibition was agreed by India for Baglihar dam that was constructed twenty years later.

+Chenab river carries high quantity of silt.
+Its annual silt load is estimated to be 32000000 m3.
+The silt accumulation elevates the river bed, reduces the reserviour capacity, reduces power generation and damages turbines.

+Regular drawdown flushing (de-silting) is being done in Baglihar dam.
+After the Indus Water Treaty was suspended in April 2025, India does not inform Pakistan when the desilting operation is done.

 Indus waters dispute

 After construction began in 1999, Pakistan objected that the design parameters of the Baglihar project violated the Indus Water Treaty of 1960.
 The treaty provides for India to make use of the three western rivers of the Indus River system, including Chenab River, in constrained ways.
 India can only establish run-of-the-river power projects with limited reservoir capacity and limited control over flows needed for feasible power generation.
 Availing this provision, India planned for several run-of-the-river projects, with Pakistan objecting to them.
 In the case of the Baglihar and Kishanganga Hydroelectric Plants, Pakistan claimed that some design parameters were too lax.
 It claimed that they were not needed for feasible power generation but for gaining an excessive ability to accelerate, decelerate or block the flow of the water, thus giving India a strategic leverage in times of political tension or war.

 During 1999-2004 India and Pakistan held several rounds of talks on the design of the project, but could not reach an agreement.
 After the failure of talks on 18 January 2005, Pakistan raised six objections to the World Bank, a broker and signatory of Indus Water Treaty.
 In April 2005 the World Bank determined the Pakistani claim as a ‘Difference’, a classification that is in-between the less serious ‘Question’ and the more serious ‘Dispute’.
 In May 2005, it appointed Professor Raymond Lafitte, a Swiss civil engineer as a neutral expert to adjudicate the difference.